aust21/crime-data-digitisation/README.md

 # CrimeStats Digitization

-A project to simulate the digitization of South African crime statistics, effectively storing them on secure cloud systems.
+A project to simulate the digitization of South African crime statistics, effectively storing them on secure cloud systems (AWS).

 # Features

-- Data Ingestion: Reads crime data from flat files (CSV, Excel, etc.).
+- Data Ingestion: Reads crime data from a flat file stored in an AWS bucket.
-- Data Storage: Loads processed data into a PostgreSQL database.
+- Data Storage: Loads processed data into a PostgreSQL database on AWS.
 - Real-Time Processing: Fast access to frequently queried records using Redis caching.

 # Tech Stack

 - Python: Core programming language for data processing and pipeline management.
 - PostgreSQL: Relational database to store digitized crime data.
-- Redis: Used for caching and real-time data access.
+- Airflow: For scheduling and automating the pipeline

 # Getting Started